cptdom/sasha/README.md

 If no credentials are found in the env, Sasha will look for your `~/.aws/config` and `~/.aws/credentials` files.
 If not found, Sasha will refuse to work.

 **Flag options:**
-- `e` - S3 entrypoint URL.
+- `-e` - S3 entrypoint URL.
 Example value: `https://prop.s3.loc.dom.com`.
 If not specified, the entrypoint will be sought in the env.
 If it is not provided in either way, Sasha will refuse to work.

 You can find some pre-compiled binaries in this repository.